MarianaLopez-Ksquare/hms_itk/README.md

 Requirements

-# No user stories for this stage of the project

-# Use interfaces or types to declare your models based on TypeScript
+Use interfaces or types to declare your models based on TypeScript

     *Patient Module
         -Create appointments